Generously donated by

 I was donated in December of 2017 by Dennis Smolinski in memory of his wife.
 I was her horse.
 We went on a few trail rides and did some lessons together.
 Most of all, I was there to brighten her day.
 She loved me very much and gave me lots of attention.
 Dennis wanted a special place for me where he knew I would be loved and given the attention I was used to.
 He certainly picked the right place as I get lots of attention here.
 Of course, I am very cute and inquisitive which helps.

 There are so many things for me to do here.
 I love all the games and activities in the ring.
 I especially love to be groomed.
 You may notice I like to play with the reins or lead line.
 Please do not encourage this behavior.
 I am the perfect size for ground lessons and have very good manners.
 I am also quite comfy to ride; you will notice my riders do not bounce when trotting on me.
 I do have a forward, active walk.
 Please do not pull or hang on my head, especially at the trot.
 I need my head to carry myself in my gait.
 I guess it is more like a shuffle.
 It really isn’t that fast, which makes me perfect for the timid riders.

 You will notice how I light up when I see you coming to my stall.
 I really like to work.
 I am very perceptive so you will see me checking everything out as we warm up.
 I just want to familiarize myself with the ring activities.
 I am smart and learn new things every day.
-If you want to read more about me, check out the story in our 2019 annual report.
-(Make this a link) See you soon folks!
+If you want to read more about me, check out the story on page 10 and 11 in our 2019 annual report.
+See you soon folks!